dwkim78/pdtrend/README.md

 The latest PDT uses [Birch](https://en.wikipedia.org/wiki/BIRCH) to find highly-correlated light curves rather than [Hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering) that [Kim et al. 2009](http://adsabs.harvard.edu/abs/2009MNRAS.397..558K) originally used.
 This is mainly because 1) Birch does not need to set the number of clusters, and 2) Birch is scalable (i.e. applicable to large dataset).

-Note that PDT is designed for the input light curves having the same number of data points that are <b>synced</b> in time (see [How to Use PDT](#how-to-use-pdt)).
+Note that PDT is designed for the light curves having the same number of data points that are <b>synced</b> in time (see [How to Use PDT](#how-to-use-pdt)).
 Nevertheless, PDT provides a module to deal with missing data points (i.e. not-synced data).
 For details, see the section: [Missing Values](#missing-values).
 Also note that the light curves <b>must</b> be cleaned beforehand (e.g. highly-fluctuated data points, etc).

-Although PDT is designed for astronomical research, PDT can be applied to any kind of time series data such as stock market, weather data, etc.
+Although PDT is designed for astronomical research, it can be applied to any kind of time series data such as stock market, weather data, etc.

 ## Index
 1. [Dependency](#dependency)